dillonpan/exit-surveys/README.md

 Project using the Python package "pandas" and various functions to combine, clean, and analyze data in multiple CSV files

 # Project Details:
-For this project, we will take a look at employee exit surveys from two departments of the Queensland government in Australia:
+For this project, we will look at employee exit surveys from two departments of the Queensland government in Australia:
 - Department of Education, Training and Employment (DETE)
 - Technical and Further Education (TAFE)

 Our main objective is to answer the following questions for both departments:
-- Did employees who worked a for short period of time resign due to some kind of dissatisfaction?
+- Did employees who worked a for short period of time resign due to some form of dissatisfaction?
 - What about employees who have been there longer?

 # Note: Please replace [directory] below in the open() function with the link to your folder of choice where dete_survey.csv & tafe_survey.csv is located